Magalie Poisson: Career

 She competed as an individual at the junior european championship in 1995, before being incorporated into the group in 1998.

 In 2000 Poisson was selected as a member of the French group to compete at the Olympic Games held in Sydney, Australia.
 They scored 37.900 points in the qualifying round with teammates Anna-Sofie Doyen, Anne-Laure Klein, Anne-Sophie Lavoine, Laetitia Mancieri and Vanessa Sauzede.
-They finished in ninth place after qualification, not managing to reach the final.
+They finished in ninth place after qualification, not managing to reach the final.After her sport career, she began a short career as a model in parallel with her physiotherapy and hosteopathy studies (around 2000 until 2020).
+2010 she got married and had two children (one in 2012 and another in 2015), then divorced in 2018.
+Poisson had another child in 2018 at the age of 36.